Fantastic bushwalks in NSW

 The Blue Mountains National Park welcomed us to Australia with open arms, and we immediately fell in love.
 We explored its many trails, the Grand Canyon track holding a particular allure.
 While our hiking boots may have seen their best days, the beauty of the Blue Mountains continues to draw us back.
 These days, we enjoy the scenery at a more relaxed pace, with frequent visits to the Blackheath golf course.

 We stayed in the charming town of Blackheath most of the time, and a trip to the Govetts Leap lookout is a must.
 The lookout offers a view of the Grose Valley.
-The lookout is 3 km away from Blackheath, but it's easy to get there—take a short drive by car, walk through gorgeous bushland, or hike the moderately difficult Popes Glen trail.
+The lookout is 3 km away from Blackheath, but it's easy to get there—take a short drive by car, walk through gorgeous bushland, or did bushwalks at moderately difficult Popes Glen trail.

 We fell in love with the charming town of Blackheath, our home for much of our time in the Blue Mountains.
-One of the highlights was undoubtedly Govetts Leap lookout, offering a breathtaking panorama of the Grose Valley.
-We reached the lookout in various ways – sometimes a quick drive, other times a refreshing walk through the beautiful bush, and once, a satisfying hike along the moderately challenging Popes Glen trail.
+One of our favourite spots is the Govetts Leap lookout from where you have a panorama of the Grose Valley.
+We reached the lookout in various ways.
+Sometimes a quick drive, other times we did bushwalks to get there.
+The easy Fairfax Heritage walking track which runs from the Blue Mountains Heritage Centre to the lookout or the challenging Popes Glen trail.
+Back the same way or the hard but very rewarding cliff top track and long Braeside trail.

 Govetts Leap to Pierces Pass is a fantastic 7-8-hour wilderness hike, a 4. grade, with a few challenging sections.